apache/commons-numbers/README.md

 -----------------------------------
 You can download source and binaries from our [download page](https://commons.apache.org/proper/commons-numbers/download_numbers.cgi).

-Alternatively you can pull it from the central Maven repositories, for example:
+Alternatively, you can pull it from the central Maven repositories, for example:

 ```xml
 <dependency>